 However, one has to look at the natural progression of the music business to understand why Apple would be interested in this market segment.
 While its current iTunes store sells roughly US$2 million a week of tracks, the ringtone market is much larger and the margins are supposedly better.
 So Apple is getting into the market for two possible reasons: first, it needs to protect the market it’s created with the iPod and sees mobile as the next evolution and a potential competitor to their single use device.
 Second, the company sees a market it wants to dominate.
 So that adds up to a new phone

 As it stands, GSM in the US is supported by 2 of the big four operators.
 If Apple is successful, one could see defection from the other two.
 It’s not going to be an overnight kind of thing but, much like Apple has forced its competitors in the music field to reconsider their position, it could happen in the communication field.
+But Apple GSM support could drive to increase standardization, eventually leading all providers to adopt the same global standards.

 © Tristan Louis 1994-present Some rights reserved.